fbgallet/roam-extension-find-replace/README.md

 - the view of the children (bullets, numbers, document),
 - the case of the text (all as Upper case, all as lower case, capitalize the first letter of the block or capitalize the first letter of each word or (🆕 new in v.3) capitalize each sentence - excluding page references, tags, attributs and block references, of course).

+This command is also available in multiselect context menu.

 ## `Prepend or append content to selected blocks` command:

 ![F R - append](https://user-images.githubusercontent.com/74436347/202827636-ec408223-091b-4352-b1b7-2d60d9b9feb9.png)

 Insert some string (e.g. a tag) in bulk, at the beginning (prepend) or the end (append) of selected blocks.
 Only expanded blocks are concerned.

+This command is also available in multiselect context menu.

 ## 🆕 `Bulk change of [[page names]]`